Alumni & Relapse Programs

 Self-definition is the ability to see yourself in all of your complexity.
 It means seeing yourself from many perspectives: as a father, as a son, as a parent, as an employee or employer, as a member of the community, as a human being, etc. With true self-definition comes a sense of wholeness or being complete, not lacking.

 Autonomy and competency are part of self-definition.
 Autonomy is the ongoing practice of taking personal responsibility rather than playing victim or blaming others when things don’t go as planned.
 Competency is the natural outcome of taking personal responsibility and ongoing practice.
-We have found that clients who truly embrace the idea of being the ‘author of your life’ understand that they can, with persistence, overcome the inevitable ups and downs of recovery (and life).
+We have found that men who truly embrace the idea of being the ‘author of your life’ understand that they can, with persistence, overcome the inevitable ups and downs of recovery (and life).

 We recognize that developing interpersonal relatedness, self-definition, and intrinsic motivation doesn’t happen overnight.
-That is why we provide ongoing support until clients no longer need us.
+That is why we provide ongoing support until men no longer need us.
 Alumni of our Primary Program have several support options:

 While our primary drug rehab and alcohol treatment programs lay a foundation for recovery, the Alumni Program offers alumni the opportunity to focus on their unique circumstances that have led to relapse.
 The Alumni Program can help you shift the view of relapse as a failure to a teachable moment.
 When swift, decisive action is taken, relapse can be an opportunity to strengthen your recovery plan.